-i.
-Provide for protection of clean and safe potable water.
+- i.
+Provide clean and safe potable water. - j.

-j.
 Reasonably ensure that newly planted trees are located in a manner that will require no more than minimal trimming in order to avoid contact with power lines.

-The Town shall maintain Future Land Use designations that focus on preserving and protecting the Town's primarily residential community through controlling the type, distribution and density of development and redevelopment.
+The Town shall maintain Future Land Use designations that focus on preserving and protecting the Town's primarily residential community, with the limited Town-Serving commercial uses, by controlling the type, distribution and density of development and redevelopment.

-The Town shall protect the stability of its residential neighborhoods by advocating yearround occupancy and neighborhood enhancement.
+The Town shall protect the stability of its residential neighborhoods by advocating and promoting year-round occupancy and neighborhood improvements and enhancements.